yonixw/jenkins-ci-cli/README.md

 As I understand it, each agent/worker send the console log of its process back to the master node.
 This step alone is not consistent, as logs of "starting a parallel job" that comes from jenkins are not stored in the same place with the process log (console text).
 And then you have 2 options:

-1] Get the dump of all the logs that the Jenkins master collected, i.e. "Console Text". which is good for simple linear cases but become unreadable fast in other situation ([see here how it looks after the user help](https://stackoverflow.com/a/58050883/1997873))
+1] Get the dump of all the logs that the Jenkins master collected, i.e. "Console Text". which is good for simple linear cases but become unreadable fast in other situation ([see here how it looks after the user help](https://stackoverflow.com/a/58050883/1997873)) mainly because all context is lost, and even a simple row cannot restore its stage name!

-2] Get a structred log, which is more "Jenkinsfile language nodes" oriented, i.e you can see the console text of a stage.
-But stage in a stage?
-No logs, as the system logs of the file process are not present in the current plugins and can only seen in the log dump (i.e the full console text from option 1])
+2] Get a structred log, which is more "Jenkinsfile language nodes" oriented, i.e you can see the console text of an action.
+But stage in a stage plannig?
+No logs, as the system logs and context of the parse process can only seen in the log dump (i.e the full console text from option 1]) from my experience.
+[Here is examples how jenkins log structure works i.e. action nodes](https://i.imgur.com/5A1W998.jpg)

 And this time, I had reached a wall.
 Why?
-Because in ever other CICD both the system logs and logs of steps are seperated out of the box.
+Because in every other CICD both the system logs and logs of steps are collected at the stage level out of the box.
 Here I will either give this feature up or will have to write a low level plugin to handle it.
 But why not just take the console text that IS seperated?
-Again, because to me, it's to much to give up.
+Again, because to me, it's too much to give up.
 As inner parsing of a CI file can cause problem too.
 And if I don't see any way to debug it, that it is just a ticking bomb until I will it this bug in the future.
 Which I really don't want.

+Jenkins was just designed to be run on a few runners, not in parallel...
+I can't see it otherwise given it's log structure.

 ## Moving to gitlab runner

-Gitlab runner is also an officialy supported solution to run gitlab CI file.
+Gitlab runner docker is also an officialy supported solution to run gitlab CI file.
 There are some caveats.
-You can only run 1 stage at a time (since the runner will do the same under a gitlab instance) but a simpe foreach in a bash script can fix this.
+You can only run 1 stage at a time (since the runner will do the same under a gitlab instance) but a simpe linear foreach in a bash script can fix this. which will give us a very similar feeling to the real solution.

+What is mostly missing:
+* There are no loops and dynamic stages, which is the real downgrade in my opnion.
+But seeing it as the only option I don't have much to do about it.
+* You can't build a docker in one step and use it in another unless you push it to a registry.
+(For local running, I think tagging it will be enough)

+On the plus side, whenever I go, It will easy to split the stages in such a way the platform except.

+There is also no problem with logs (so far) and plugins are just dockers (so we can also use github action plugins).

+There is also no need to a huge custom bash script, just a loop on stages and mounting to the correct place, and we are good to go on any platform!

+## Conclusion

+Even tough I still wonder If "I can fix her" i.e. fix Jenkins to give me the logs,  I think that 1 month of work just to find you need to touch core features next is a no go and a solution, even though less sophisiticated in its structure will be enough for me.
+As I mainly saw my plugin system moving around dockers and not a native one like jenkins have (or Azure Devops which is propitery)